anjusanju/Jukebox_basedon_emotionrecognition/emotion_recognition_musicplayerusing_Django/emotion_app/logs/logs.md

-After the traiinig the files anfd folders which arec obtained should be copy and pasted.
+After the traiinig the files and folders which are obtained(which ever the log files obtained should be here) should be copy and pasted.